ahmetgsu/ev-assignment/README.md

 ### Aim of the project 🎯

-- To create a react native application that has 2 user seperate user interface.
+- To create a react native application that has 2 seperate user interfaces.
   One for admin user in which admin can create a promotion for Country and/or Operator.
   Other is for standart user interface in which user may create a charging session and may see all his/her past charging sessions.